From Local to Live

 sudo apache2ctl configtest

-If you see Syntax OK
+If you see Syntax OK, run:

 sudo certbot --apache